-Well, there are two.
+Well, there are three.
 At least we can be certain about that.
 Here’s the story as I understand it.

 Barbour was the team sponsor for the International 6 Day Trials in East Germany in 1964.
 And so, as a U.S. team member, McQueen wore their A7 jacket.
 Most of the iconic pics of McQueen wearing a waxed motorcycle jacket come from that race.
 So he definitely did wear a Barbour.

 But rumor has it (and many websites claim) that McQueen actually preferred a Belstaff jacket for personal use and wore that brand in many of his other races.
-One of his favorites was a Trialmaster, a model that comes both with and without a belt.
+One of his favorites was a Trialmaster, a model that at one time came both with and without a belt.
 What we do know is Belstaff bought one of McQueen’s personal jackets at auction in 2006 for $35,000.00.
-And the jacket they bought did not have a belt.
+And the jacket they bought did have a belt.

-And then lawsuits ensued, and blah, blah, blah.
+And then lawsuits ensued between Belstaff and McQueen’s family, and blah, blah, blah.
 Basically a lot of stuff that has nothing to do with looking cool.